-CAR-139-Part 1, requires that The Public Authority for Civil Aviation (PACA) shall certify all aerodromes used for international or national operations, in accordance with the specifications contained within the CAR-139.
+CAR-139-Part 1, requires that The Civil Aviation Authority (CAA) shall certify all aerodromes used for international or national operations, in accordance with the specifications contained within the CAR-139.
 As part of this certification process, aerodrome operators are required to develop an aerodrome manual which includes information on the aerodrome site, facilities, services, equipment, operating procedures and management, including a safety management system.